 Our water system recently violated a drinking water standard.
-Although this incident was NOT an emergency, as our customers you have a right to know what happened and what we are doing to correct this situation.
+Although this incident was not an emergency, as our customers you have a right to know what happened and what we are doing to correct this situation.

 We routinely monitor for drinking water contaminants.
 Testing results that we received on August 9, 2023, November 7, 2023, May 8, 2024, August 9, 2024, and November 7, 2024 show that our system exceeds the standard, or maximum contaminant level (MCL) for Total Trihalomethanes.
 The MCL for Total Trihalomethanes is 0.080 mg/L, based upon a running annual average of four quarterly tests.
-Our Total Trihalomethanes running annual average for the 3rd Quarter of 2024 is still elevated at 0.103 mg/L.
+Our Total Trihalomethanes running annual average for the 2nd Quarter of 2025 remains elevated at 0.091 mg/L.